Quinto (drum): Transitioning from the cross to the lock

 The following nine-measure excerpt is from "La polémica" by Los Muñequitos de Matanzas (1988).
 The structure of the passage consists of three sections of three measures each.
 The first two sections are complete cross-beat cycles (C).
 The last section combines a truncated cycle, a secondary resolution (B) and a measure of lock (A).
 The complete cross-beat cycles are abstracted by the combining of half-time cross-beats [pulses grouped in sets of six], regular cross-beats, and offbeats [grouped in threes].
 The first cycle begins with half-time cross-beats and changes to regular cross-beats in measure three.
 The regular cross-beats continue into the second cycle but switch to an offbeat cross in measure six.
 Notice that the pattern of slaps in the offbeat phrase are the half-time cross-beats.
 The third cycle is truncated when the secondary resolution (B) is played in measure eight.
 In most cases the quinto pauses after sounding 3-e and 3-and, but the tones on beat 4, 4-e, and 4-a melodically connect measure eight with the lock phrase (A) in measure nine—Peñalosa.

 All modes of quinto in context.
 Quinto excerpt from "La polémica" by Los Muñequitos de Matanzas (1988).

 By alternating between the lock and the cross, the quinto creates larger rhythmic phrases that expand and contract over several clave cycles.
 The great Los Muñequintos quintero Jesús Alfonso (1949–2009) described this phenomenon as a man getting “drunk at a party, going outside for awhile, and then coming back inside."

 Quinto cross adopted to modern drum solos

 The rhythmic vocabulary of quinto is the source of the most rhythmically dynamic phrases and passages heard in salsa and Latin jazz.
-Even with today’s flashy percussion solos, where snare rudiments and other highly developed techniques are used, analysis of the prevailing accents will reveal an underlying quinto structure, of which crossing is the most important.
+Even in the modern percussion sphere, where snare rudiments and other highly developed techniques are used, analysis of the prevailing accents often reveals an underlying quinto structure, of which crossing is the most important.